1897 Geelong Football Club season

 The 1897 VFL season was the Geelong Football Club's first season in the Victorian Football League in Australia and its first with Jack Conway as captain.
 Geelong finished the home and away season with 11 wins and 3 losses, finishing in first position and winning the minor premiership.
 In the final series, Geelong finished with 2 wins and 1 loss, finishing in second position.

-The club best and fairest was won by Joe McShane and the leading goalkicker was Eddy James with 27 goals.
-Eddy James also won the season's leading goalkicker medal equaling Jack Leith of Melbourne.
+The club best and fairest award was won by Joe McShane and the leading goalkicker was Eddy James with 27 goals.
+Eddy James also won the season's leading goalkicker medal, equaling the tally of Jack Leith of Melbourne.

 Playing list

 This was the first ever Geelong Football Club squad in the Victorian Football League, as such, these players all made their debuts in the league.
 Six players played a total of seventeen games, and Eddy James kicked the most goals with 27.
 A total of 34 players played for Geelong at least once this season.